 Sample correlation coefficient

 Population correlation coefficient

-Similarly, the population correlation coefficient uses σx and σy are the population standard deviations, and σxy is the population covariance.
+The population correlation coefficient uses σx and σy as the population standard deviations, and σxy as the population covariance.